clojurists-together/clojuriststogether.org/content/news/2026/Vote for 2026 Annual Funding.md

 ---
-title: "Vote on 2026 Long-Term Funding Applications"
+title: "Vote on 2026 Annual Funding Applications"
 date: 2025-11-30T14:00:00+12:00
 author: Kathy Davis
 summary: "It Is Up To You to Decide Who Will Receive Funding. "